AsherDeVries/pub-quiz/README.md

 # Quizzer Design Document

-The Quizzer is a web application that can be used in bars, sports canteens and maybe even prisons to play quizzes as a team.
+The Quizzer is a web application that can be used to organize quizzes in which participants can play in teams.
 A pub quiz, basically.
-It consists of 3 client applications and 1 server application.
+In order to run Quizzer locally, 4 "sub" applications and a single database are needed.
+The sub applications are technically two web applications, a scoreboard and a server.

+**Web application 1: Team app**
+The application in which teams can join a quiz and submit answers.

+**Web application 2: Quizzer master app**
+The app in which the quizmaster can start and manage a quiz sessions. the master has control over when the quiz starts and ends, who joins the quiz, which answers will be asked and which of them are correct.

+**Scoreboard**
+The Quizzer's scoreboard displays the current scores of the participating teams during and after the quiz.

+**Server**
+The server within Quizzer keeps hold of the current quiz session.
+It keeps every sub application up to date with the quiz session's current data.

+**Database**
+The database within Quizzer is used to temporarily cache data about the quiz, so it can be recovered if something goes wrong (immediate server crash).

 ## Technologies